philc/book-notes/bringing up bebe - druckerman.md

   * "'Adult time' or 'parent time.'
 It's when the kids go to sleep.
 Anticipation of 'adult time' helps explain why -- once the fairy tales are read and the songs are sung -- French parents are strict about enforcing bedtime.
 They treat 'adult time' not as an occasional, hard-won privilege, but as a basic human need."
-    * Argues ethat children should be told about adult time, so they know that they are not the center of the universe.
+    * Argues that children should be told about adult time, so they know that they are not the center of the universe.
 It's important for their development.
   * The kids should have their own special program too, during parental holidays.
     * The parents taking a yearly 10-day holiday by themselves: "She says that kids also occasionally need